ardatan/graphql-tools/website/docs/schema-loading.md

 ---
 id: schema-loading
-title: Loading schemas
+title: Schema loading
-sidebar_label: Loading schemas
+sidebar_label: Schema loading
 ---

 These utils are useful for scanning, loading and building a GraphQL schema from any input.